apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Pylint-Airflow](https://github.com/BasPH/pylint-airflow) - A Pylint plugin for static code analysis on Airflow code.

+[Viewflow](https://github.com/datacamp/viewflow) - Viewflow is a framework built on the top of Airflow that enables data scientists to create materialized views.
+It allows data scientists to focus on the logic of the view creation in their preferred tool (e.g., SQL, Python).
+[More info](https://medium.com/datacamp-engineering/viewflow-fe07353fa068)

 [whirl](https://github.com/godatadriven/whirl) - Fast iterative local development and testing of Apache Airflow workflows.

 [simple-dag-editor](https://github.com/ohadmata/simple-dag-editor) - Zero configuration Airflow plugin that let you manage your DAG files.